 Just like it’s not that easy to learn either English or German, they also present some challenges when translating them, because of the differences in grammar rules.
 For example, when you say, ”I am reading the newspaper” in English, learners would typically translate it as ”Ich bin lesen die Zeitung” when translated word for word.
 However, the actual and correct translation is ”Ich lese die Zeitung” as there is no progressive tense in German.

-Boost your global business in Central Europe where German is spoken by ensuring the all your communication is impeccably accurate.
+Boost your global business in Central Europe with impeccably accurate German translations.
 Day Translations, Inc. offers high quality German translation services, using carefully selected native speaking translators who live in-country.
 We can connect you to our German translators wherever you are located, anytime of the day.
 Because we know that there are times when your need for language services is immediate, we are open 24/7, 365 days of the year, so you do not have to wait for the next business day.

 Day Translations serves businesses, organizations, individuals and institutions worldwide for various industry sectors.
 You can quickly connect with us by calling 1-800-969-6853 or sending us an email at Contact us.
 Our customer service representatives are always ready to help.